junxit/us-congress-bills-113/metadata.md

 - 2013-07-16 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-151.
 - 2013-07-16 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-151.
 - 2013-07-17 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2013-10-04 — Amendment SA 1999 agreed to in Senate by Unanimous Consent.
+- 2013-10-04 — Amendment SA 1999 proposed by Senator Reid for Senator Klobuchar. (consideration: CR S7212-7213; text: CR S7212-7213) In the nature of a substitute.
+- 2013-10-04 — Measure laid before Senate by unanimous consent. (consideration: CR S7212-7213)
+- 2013-10-04 — Passed Senate with an amendment by Unanimous Consent.
+- 2013-10-04 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2013-10-04 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2013-10-04 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2013-10-04 — Senate amendment agreed to: Amendment SA 1999 agreed to in Senate by Unanimous Consent.
+- 2013-10-04 — Senate amendment proposed (on the floor): Amendment SA 1999 proposed by Senator Reid for Senator Klobuchar.(consideration: CR S7212-7213; text: CR S7212-7213)
+- 2013-10-04 — Senate amendment submitted